nodeshift/nodejs-reference-architecture/docs/development/mono-repository.md

 #### Maintaining

-With a monorepo, teams can now leverage a common set of tooling for [linting](linting) and [testing](testing) across all packages in the repository.
-See our [code-consistency] section for further guidance.
+With a monorepo, teams can now leverage a common set of tooling for [linting][linting] and [testing][testing] across all packages in the repository.
+See our [code-consistency][code-consistency] section for further guidance.

 Simply modify the `package.json` `scripts` section with linting and testing commands.

 ##### Building

-When building package artifacts in the monorepo, we recommend:
+When building package artifacts (the build ) in the monorepo, we recommend:

 * [bazel](bazel)
 * Custom scripts